We welcome interfaith families!

-Frequently Asked Questions
+More Frequently Asked Questions

-Does CBB have any other interfaith families?
+- Does CBB have any other interfaith families?

-Can a non-Jewish parent come to the Temple?
+- Can a non-Jewish parent come to the Temple?

 Yes!
-All members of CBB are welcome at any time at any event and are encouraged to participate.
+All members of CBB are welcome at any time, at any event, and are encouraged to participate.

-Do you have any way for interfaith families to meet other interfaith families?
+- Do you have any way for interfaith families to meet other interfaith families?

-How can I contact CBB’s Interfaith Outreach Coordinator?
+- How can I contact CBB’s Interfaith Outreach Coordinator?

 Our Interfaith Outreach Coordinator Ann Pieramici would be happy to talk with you about your questions and situation.
-You can contact her directly at email@example.com
+You can contact her at firstname.lastname@example.org

-Is the Rabbi available if we want to talk with him?
+- Is the Rabbi available if we want to talk with him?

-Are there any books about raising interfaith children?
+- Are there any books about raising interfaith children?